PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 <img src="./images/Lab01/media/image19.png"
 style="width:4.50937in;height:0.90476in" />

 20. Type Hello World.
-You should see that you can start typing in a translation select that is selected to add a translation.
+You should see that you can just start typing in the selected cell to add or edit a translation.

 <img src="./images/Lab01/media/image20.png"
 style="width:4.48425in;height:0.88889in" />